Settings Storage Design

 Reading Settings

-// In an Transaction context
+// In a Transaction context

-let settings = op.get_settings()?;
+let settings_store = transaction.get_settings()?;

 // Access auth configuration